Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

 .. note::

     The Jet 2.0 is basically a **Huawei UMG366**, similar to the **Huawei E366** modem.
-I'm only able to get EDGE speeds on it (both on Linux and on a Windows XP laptop with T-Mobile software).
+I'm only able to get EDGE speeds on it (both on Linux and on a Windows XP laptop with T-Mobile software) so I wouldn't recommend getting it.

 Installing on Linux
 ===================